A-souza96/A-souza96/README.md

 I like systems development, web development

-Code mainly in: Javascript, C/C++
+Code mainly in: C/C++, java , Javascript

-(I also code in C#, java, but not with the same expertise as the languages above)
+(I also code in C#, but not with the same expertise as the languages above)

 Frameworks:

-Frontend: React, Bootstrap, Styled-components
+Frontend: React, Bootstrap

-Backend: Express
+Backend: Springboot

 Databases: Postgres, Mongodb

-Currently studying: rust, elixir.
+Currently studying: rust, golang.

 Fun fact: I've been vocalist in two bands